sebvoigtlaender/latent_manifold_RL/README.md

 $ python main.py --batch-size=16
 ```

-A run directory will be created in `runs/` containing TensorBoard metrics.
+A run directory will be created in `runs/` containing TensorBoard metrics, e.g. see [here](https://github.com/sebvoigtlaender/latent_manifold_RL/tree/main/images/toggle_loss.png) for the training loss on the toggle task.